Many businesses use employee forums to generate ideas for improving business operations and performance as a whole.

 - establish an employee board with rotating membership where ideas can be sounded

-- set up an employee taskforce to look at potential solutions for a key business challenge or topic
+- set up an employee taskforce to look at potential solutions for a key business challenge or to streamline operations and processes

 If you create a staff forum try to remember the following key points.